KrishnaSiddharthaNemalikanti/Egen-JobPortal/README.md

 # Requirements for Running the Application
-* Install cors plugin and enable it in your browser
+* Install cors plugin and enable it in your browser.

 Note: Initially the location of the Application is set to current location of the user.